justinsb/aci-maven-plugin/README.md

 ### Building, signing & pushing ACIs

-Then you can try one of the examples:
+You can now try one of the examples:

 ```
 cd examples/example-console1/